dvfrancis/older-and-wider/README.md

 ## Background Information

-There are several references scattered across the site which refer back to items that are regularly mentioned or discussed on the podcast itself:
+There are several references scattered across the site which refer back to items that are regularly mentioned, or discussed, on the podcast:

 - Older and Wider Listeners are called OWLs.
-- Snore Law is invoked by either of the podcast hosts when they feel the conversation has got too boring.
-This is usally accompanied by a loud snoring noise.
+- Snore Law is invoked by either Jenny or Judith when they feel the conversation has got too boring; this is usually accompanied by a loud snoring noise.
-- Both hosts love coleslaw, and it is mentioned often.
+- Jenny and Judith both love coleslaw, and it is mentioned frequently.
-- Anyone listening to the podcast is also regarded as "part of the gang", or a "gang member".
+- Anyone listening to the podcast is regarded as "part of the gang", or a "gang member".
-- When people contact the podcast, the hosts insist that people include their age with fractions; for example, "This email is from Sarah who is 59 and three quarters" (this is why the age field on the contact form is a text input).
+- When people contact the podcast, the Jenny and Judith insist that people include their age with fractions; for example, "This email is from Sarah who is 59 and three quarters" (this is why the age field on the contact form is a text input).
-- Breton tops.
+- Jenny and Judith have stated that a Breton top is the de facto uniform of an OWL.
+- Jenny and Judith regularly refer to the podcast Instagram page as the "message board".
-- Regular podcast features:
+- There are a couple of regular podcast features:
     - Culture corner - Jenny and Judith discuss any books they are reading, television they've enjoyed, visits to art galleries, etc.
     - Taste sensations - Jenny and Judith discuss any amazing meals they may have had in the previous week.